btcopenstamp/src-721/README.md

 1. Authorized allocation: A mint transaction, which is either initiated by the operator or containing the operator's signature, incorporates the relevant traits. ts must be present, 3 or more UTXOs

 2. Random allocation: the reveal function outlines the traits distribution. ts is ignoted, 2 or more UTXOs

+3. User allocation: A mint transaction initiated by the user that incorporates the relevant traits. ts must be present, 3 or more UTXOs

 ### Additional Notes